Release: San Francisco, CA August 1, 2013 – NIA Launch

 The recruitment campaign for NIA is not set to launch until early 2014 however just by word of mouth hundreds of agents and small agencies have called and sent texts and email to NIA to join up or affiliate.
 The limited launch in Northern New England has resulted in 115 agents signing up literally over night.
 Agents, overnight, can now have portfolios with over 1000 products from 150 carriers and can provide personal assistance to consumers from helping them with the ACA and Exchange products for 2014 and providing other products to meet their needs including senior services.

-The initial consumer response and volume of business has been tremendous so far for these agents and we are not even ready for National advertising said Watrous.
+The initial consumer response and volume of business has been tremendous so far for these agents and we are not even ready for National advertising said Mike Murray.
 We expect National Independent Agencies to be a big hit with social media; online chat is good so far.
 The state of the art e-services will make NIA unique in many ways and a huge boon to consumers of all ages and to companies of all sizes.
-Watrous expects more than 3500 agents regularly producing by 2015 and within two years more than 30,000 agents nationwide producing the single largest segment of the Insurance business in the U.S.

-“NIA is not an Agency; rather it will be a federation of many agencies large and small (and some single independent agent producers) but all acting as a single driver in the Insurance Marketplace in the United States for the benefit of the consumer.”
-NIA HQ will be housed in two office buildings in Norwell, MA with a Financial Unit in New York City and Marketing, IT and Legal Offices in Connecticut and Las Vegas Nevada with Financial support coming from as far away as London.
+“NIA is not an Agency; rather it will be a federation of many agencies large and small (and some single independent agent producers) but all acting as a single driver in the Insurance Marketplace in the United States for the benefit of the consumer.